 Skyla is a type of intrauterine device, also known as an IUD.
 But what is that, exactly?

 An IUD is a small, t-shaped device that’s placed in your uterus by your healthcare provider during a routine visit.

 Getting an IUD is nonsurgical and typically takes just a few minutes.
 Once in place, it provides continuous, highly effective birth control.

-Everyone is different, and some women may experience discomfort or spotting during or after placement.
+Everyone is different, and some women may experience discomfort, dizziness, or spotting during and after placement.
 These symptoms should go away shortly.
 If they don’t, contact your healthcare provider as Skyla may not have been placed correctly.
 Your healthcare provider will examine you to see if Skyla needs to be removed or replaced.
 Within 4 to 6 weeks, you should return for a follow-up visit to make sure that Skyla is in the right position.
 After that Skyla can be checked by your healthcare provider once a year as part of your routine exam.

 Skyla is an IUD that releases a low dose of hormones and is over 99% effective at preventing pregnancy for up to 3 years.

 No daily pills, monthly refills, or trips to the pharmacy.
-You should make sure Skyla is in place with a monthly self-check.
+You should make sure Skyla is in place with a monthly thread check.
 Your healthcare provider can show you how

 Made of soft, flexible plastic

 Reversible and can be removed by your healthcare provider at any time if you change your mind, so you can try to get pregnant right away